fede-marsiglia/SDL_snake/README.md

 as the title states, this is a simple snake clone written in C, with a lightweight use of the SDL 2.0 libraries.
 The scope of this project was to create something big enough to use the C language in nearly all its aspects, but not outrageously big.
-I tried to polish the implementation and structure of the game as much as I could, firstly for an ethical reason, and secondly to allow every c newbie out there (more like every programming newbie) to have a taste of a structured program of little dimensions (but yet larger and more complex than every textbook exercise) without having his head explode.
+I tried to polish the implementation and structure of the game as much as I could to allow every c newbie out there (more like every programming newbie) to have a taste of a structured program of little dimensions (but yet larger and more complex than every textbook exercise) without having his head explode.